sass/sass/README.md

 * If the module name isn't a Sass identifier, the `@use` directive is malformed.

+* If the module name followed by a hyphen is a initial substring of previous `@use` directive's prefix, or if another `@use` directive's prefix followed by a hyphen is an initial substring of the module name, the `@use` directive is malformed.

 * Use the module name.

 This proposal follows Python and diverges from Dart in that `@use` imports